 In pottery making, temperature control in the kiln is essential to obtain optimum results.
 Firing pottery involves various stages that determine the physical and chemical transformations of the clay and the associated glazes/engobes.

-Drying the pieces is the first crucial stage before firing.
-It is advisable to dry the pottery away from the wind and direct sunlight, gradually draining off excess water.
-Drying depends mainly on the humidity level of the ambient air and the draughts that encourage evaporation.
+Drying is the first essential step before firing.
+It is advisable to dry the pottery away from wind and direct sunlight, gradually evacuating excess water.
+Drying depends mainly on the humidity of the ambient air, and on air currents that promote evaporation.

 To speed up the drying process, a technique called "bassinage" can be used.
 This method involves placing the pottery in a kiln at a temperature below 100°C, allowing controlled evaporation of the surface moisture.